t8js/react-router/README.md

 ## Custom routing behavior

+The default URL-based routing behavior is what's used in most cases, but its customization is also conceivable and possible.
+The `<Router>` component discussed above (or even multiple ones) can be used to set up customized routing behavior over a specific portion of the app (or the entire app).

 [Custom routing behavior example](https://codesandbox.io/p/sandbox/w7rsjl?file=%252Fsrc%252FApp.tsx)

 In this example, we've got a kind of a browser-in-browser with its routing based on a text input rather than the URL.
-It's enabled by passing an instance of a custom extension of the `Route` class, `InputRoute`, to the `<Router>` component, configured to interact with a text input.
+It's enabled by devising a custom extension of the `Route` class, `InputRoute`, configured to interact with a text input, and passing its instance to the `<Router>` component.

-This example also shows how the same routing code (of the `<Content>` component) can interact with either the URL or the text input element based on the closest `<Router>` component up the component tree.
+This example also shows how the same routing code (of the `<Content>` component) can interact with either the URL or the text input element based on the closest `<Router>` context up the component tree.

 ## Unknown routes